 Case Studies: From Temple Trusts to Transport Corridors

-• Scanned, digitized, and reconciled 100% of temple land maps and RoR records with the state’s Bhulekh database, achieving parcel-level accuracy above 95%.
+- Digitized and reconciled 100% of land maps and RoR records, integrating them with the state Bhulekh system and achieving above 95% parcel-level accuracy across 12,579 khatas and 28,189.7696 acres of temple land.

 East Coast Railway (ECoR)

-• Implemented a centralized GIS-based Land Information System covering around 17,000 hectares of railway land across the Khurda Road, Sambalpur, and Waltair divisions.
+- Implemented a centralized GIS-based Land Information System covering 17,000 hectares of railway land across the Khurda Road, Sambalpur, and Waltair divisions.

-• Unified cadastral maps, RoR details, and asset inventories into one digital platform, ensuring real-time visibility for over 85% of railway-owned plots.
+- Unified cadastral layers, RoR details, and asset inventories into a single digital platform, enabling real-time visibility for over 85% of railway-owned plots.

-• Adopted GeoAI-driven change detection with 97% accuracy, automating encroachment alerts and field verification.
+- Adopted GeoAI-enabled change detection with 97% accuracy, automating encroachment alerts and streamlining field verification workflows.

-• Digitized more than 25,000 land-related documents, improving compliance tracking, operational transparency, and audit readiness.
+- Digitized more than 25,000 land-related documents, enhancing operational transparency, compliance management, and audit readiness across railway estates.

 Conclusion: From Legacy Records to Living Land Banks